HCS Score

 CoinStudy Shariah Board

-Let's be honest about what MemeCore is from the start.
+Let us be honest about what MemeCore is from the start.

-MemeCore is a meme-focused cryptocurrency — built around internet culture, social media hype, and the kind of speculative community trading that has become a defining feature of crypto markets in recent years.
+MemeCore is a meme-focused cryptocurrency, built around internet culture, social media hype, and the kind of speculative community trading that has become a defining feature of crypto markets in recent years.

 MemeCore passes the CoinStudy HCS Sharia red-line screening with no violations.
-But it scores only 56 out of 100 and is classified as Doubtful — meaning it carries high uncertainty and speculative risk that Muslim investors must seriously consider before engaging with it.
+But it scores only 56 out of 100 and is classified as Doubtful, meaning it carries high uncertainty and speculative risk that Muslim investors must seriously consider before engaging with it.

 MemeCore is a meme-focused cryptocurrency project driven primarily by internet culture, social media activity, and speculative community trading.